addierose [at] seedscrc [dot] org

 selena [at] seedscrc [dot] org

 Selena Gould is the Programs Coordinator at SEEDS.
-Before her time with SEEDS, she spent two years at the Peninsula Conflict Resolution Center as an Intern for the Mediation and CORE Programs department.
-Through her professional and collegiate development, Selena has cultivated exemplary skills in leadership, facilitation and organization.
-As an advocate for social justice and progressive thinking, she is thrilled to work for an organization that is invested in equity and community empowerment.
+At SEEDS, she enjoys supporting all program areas in addition to training, communications, and social media.
+In her professional and community work, she brings strengths in facilitation and organization to support collaborative groups.
+As an advocate for social justice and progressive systems, she is thrilled to work for an organization that is invested in equity and community empowerment.

-A recent graduate of Dickinson College, Selena has devoted her academic and personal life to conflict resolution theory and practice.
-During her college tenure, she completed conflict analysis projects in Israel-Palestine and Cameroon, Central Africa.
-Through her work internationally and in her local communities, Selena is passionate about deconstructing power hierarchies and fostering equitable communities.
-When not in the office, she enjoys playing the violin, dancing, and travelling.
+Selena has a strong lens in power dynamics and institutional justice informed by a Bachelor in Sociology from Dickinson College.
+During her educational tenure, she completed conflict analysis projects in Israel-Palestine and Cameroon, Central Africa.
+Selena believes that the foundation of meaningful change begins with deconstructing power structures and fostering equitable communities.
+When not in the office, she enjoys playing the violin, dancing, and having new experiences.

 School Services Manager